JoyForCode/Raspberry-pi-5-PXE-Server-Setup/README.md

 **Note:** This guide can also be extended to other setups.

 # Prequisites:
 i.)
-A Raspberry pi 5(or any other device). \n ii.)
+A Raspberry pi 5(or any other device).
+/nii.)
 The device should be connected to the local network, via ethernet or wi-fi.
 (Ethernet is preferred for better network speeds)